fenago/katacoda-scenarios/apache-spark/apache-spark-scala/steps/4/text.md

-Task 2: Download and Install Scala
 Now that we have installed Java, we are ready to install Scala and start writing some Scala code!

-**Step 1:** Run the following command from the terminal to install Scala.
+**Step 1:** Run the following commands from the terminal to install Scala.

-$ sudo apt-get install scala
+wget www.scala-lang.org/files/archive/scala-2.12.8.deb
+dpkg -i scala-2.12.8.deb